amethon/www/_reflections/journal-appendix.md

 # The Characters

+## Jules Verne

+Jules Verne was a French author and playwright born in Nantes, France in 1828.
+In 1873, he would have been 45 years old.
+Verne is best known for his science fiction novels, including "Twenty Thousand Leagues Under the Sea," "Around the World in Eighty Days," and "Journey to the Center of the Earth."
+He is often credited with being one of the pioneers of science fiction and is considered one of the most popular and influential writers of the genre.

+Verne's early life was marked by a love of literature and the arts.
+He studied law and literature at the University of Paris and later worked as a lawyer before turning his attention to writing full-time.
+Verne's first published work, a play called "The Broken Straws," was produced in 1850.
+He went on to write a number of novels and plays, many of which were science fiction or fantasy.

+Verne's writing was known for its attention to detail and scientific accuracy, and he often consulted with scientists and experts in various fields to ensure the accuracy of his work.
+He was also an avid traveler and used his travels as inspiration for many of his stories.

+In 1873, Verne would have been well-known and respected in literary circles, and his works would have been widely read and enjoyed by a wide audience.
+Despite his success, Verne remained modest and dedicated to his craft, and continued to write and publish prolifically throughout his career.

 ##  Scientist: Dr. Maria Hernandez

 ### Appearance

 Dr. Maria Hernandez was a petite woman in her late thirties, with olive skin and long, dark hair that she usually wore pulled back in a braid.
 She had bright, almond-shaped eyes that sparkled with intelligence and curiosity, and a sharp, expressive face that was often animated with enthusiasm.